Mulayam tried to convince Aparna Yadav not to join BJP: Akhilesh | Politics

 Mulayam tried to convince Aparna Yadav not to join BJP: Akhilesh

-Samajwadi Party patriarch Mulayam Singh Yadav tried hard to dissuade his daughter-in-law Aparna Yadav from joining the BJP, party chief Akhilesh Yadav said on Wednesday and expressed happiness that the SPs socialist ideology is expanding.
+Samajwadi Party patriarch Mulayam Singh Yadav tried hard to convince his daughter-in-law Aparna Yadav to not join the BJP, party chief Akhilesh Yadav said on Wednesday and expressed his happiness that the SPs socialist ideology is expanding its reach.

 - Country: